murraycoding/Python-Game/README.md

 ### October 20, 2020
 Enemy update #2 is complete.
 All enemies now have health and drop weapon upgrades when they die.
 Early stages of wave updates are also in place for the wave mechanic to be introduced tomorrow.

+### October 21, 2020
+Final details of wave mechanics complete.
+The only thing left to do is add the logic to start a new wave once the old save is completed.

+### October 22, 2020
+Added logic for a game over at zero health and a game over screen.
+Working on the "next wave" mechanic yet.